ztbochanski/aws-ec2-app-deployment/README.md

-# sql-operations
+# aws-ec2-app-deployment
-Demo of SQL operations deployed to an aws ec2 instance
+The process to setup aws ec2 instance that uses a VPC with subnets

+One use case for subnetting on a VPC would be to only allow database access via the ec2 instance via a private subnet.

 ## Setup AWS EC2 Instance